 Ever dreamed of being a pirate -- or perhaps Johnny Depp?
-Depp brings Captain Jack Sparrow to life (and back to life) in the Pirates of the Caribbean movies, and latter-day buccaneers, wenches, and scallywags can explore some of the real-life Caribbean destinations where the Disney films were shot -- including the latest (final?) film, Pirates of the Caribbean: On Stranger Tides.
+Depp brings Captain Jack Sparrow to life (and back to life) in the Pirates of the Caribbean movies, and latter-day buccaneers, wenches, and scallywags can explore some of the real-life Caribbean destinations where the Disney films were shot.

 Much of the fourth POTC film, released in summer 2011, was not even filmed in the Caribbean, but rather in locations throughout Hawaii.